ericdodds/the-little-freelancer/README.md

 Remember, don't be a jerk—sometimes things change and we all have to be flexible.
 If it's a small change, you can get written approval of an estimate of additional hours via email, just make sure to save that email.

 But if a client is constantly making significant changes and/or changing the scope, stop working for them (even if that means ending the contract).
-Here's an article on [basic contracts.](https://lessaccounting.com/blog/graphic-design-contracts).
 You must have a contract, I don't care how good you think your work is, a contract outlines how the business transaction will proceed.

 **3) Clients who break contract or don't pay**

 Hopefully this won't happen.
 If it does, take a deep breath—it isn't going to be fun.
-Here's a few tips on [keeping outstanding invoices from killing your business.](https://lessaccounting.com/blog/outstanding-invoices-ruin-small-business) Realize that now you're a business owner, doing the work is only 25% of your actual job now.
-The rest of the time you're billing, selling and marketing your services.
+Here are a few preventative tips on [keeping outstanding invoices from killing your business](https://lessaccounting.com/blog/outstanding-invoices-ruin-small-business).

 *What to do*: